-Around 10 a.m., I was on watch and spotted a single blow and what appeared to be a fluke blade, not too far from where some gear was set.
-We went about one mile in that direction, and then waited to see what would surface.
-A little after ten minutes from the initial blow, the whale came up and we headed towards it.
-The sea was choppy and we were unable to see the head.
+About 10 a.m., I was on watch and spotted a single blow and what appeared to be a fluke blade not too far from where some gear was set.
+We went about 1 mile in that direction, and then waited to see what would surface.
+A little after 10 minutes from the initial blow, the whale came up and we headed toward it.
+The sea was choppy, and we were unable to see the head.
 Is it a right whale?
-No… wait… maybe?
+No … wait … maybe?
 After only a few breaths, the whale began to dive before we could get in the desired range for photographing it.
 Our MO is to not photograph random body parts of a whale unless you can get the head shot first, and if you can’t photograph it, we wait in the area until we resight it.
 Photographing from a distance and without a head becomes an option when we get the feeling that working an individual is difficult, and we when don’t want to stress the animal or waste time trying to get a good shot.

 Can you tell where this story is going?
 The whale was a right whale.
 We did not get any photographs.
 We did not resight it.
 We circled the area again and again.
 We had eight experienced pairs of eyes on the water.
 Somehow that whale escaped us.

 When you have a passion for cataloging things and you miss an opportunity like this, the level of disappointment is massive.
 This was a young whale with no identifying scars.

 Was it a whale that hasn’t been seen since it was a calf?
 Did it need to be biopsy sampled?
 Has it been in the Bay of Fundy before?
 There was great data in just this one sighting.
 But the problem with not photographing this individual was much more basic: providing proof of the species.
 The fisheries were shut down due to the presence of our whale, and those affected by the closures were hungry for this proof.